 EU taxonomy: How SMEs in the plastics industry are affected

 The plastics industry is under increasing pressure to introduce sustainable production processes.
-As a supplier, companies today already have to disclose information about the sustainability of their processes.
+In the case of suppliers, companies must disclose information about the sustainable practices they implement throughout their processes.

-From January 2023, access to finance will also be linked to sustainability criteria.
+Since January 2023, access to finance has been linked to a set of sustainability criteria.

-What impact this may have on your company and how you can best prepare for the realignment of the financial market, we explain in this blog article.
+Throughout this blog article, we explain the impact this may have on your company and how you can best adjust to the realignment of the financial market.

 What is the EU Sustainable Finance Action Plan?